Alex Trebek’s Kids: How Many Children Did He Have?

 “On that trip, he told me he was going to marry Jean and I could see how happy he was!”

-Matt Trebek’s Career Echos That Of Alex’s Dad
+Matt Trebek’s Career Echoes That Of Alex’s Dad

 Matt chose a restaurant career after becoming a certified mixologist, following a similar path to his grandfather who was a chef in Canada.
-He currently owns three restaurants in Harlem, New York – Oso, Lucille’s Coffee & Cocktails, Pizza By Lucille’s.
+He currently owns three restaurants in Harlem, New York: Oso, Lucille’s Coffee & Cocktails, and Pizza By Lucille’s.

 “I think the opening of my restaurants sort of brought things full circle because his dad was a chef at a hotel in Canada,” Matt notes.

-When he opened his first restaurant, Oso, which serves Mexican street food and craft cocktails, he told Fordham News he does not get his sense of taste from his dad.
+When he opened his first restaurant, Oso, which serves Mexican street food and craft cocktails, Matt told Fordham News he does not get his sense of taste from his dad.

 “He would be fine eating chicken, white rice and broccoli for the rest of his life.”